glen-sharp/emission-calculator-app/emission-api/README.md

 python manage.py runserver
 ```

-To run the server via a Docker image, execute the following commands:
+To run the server via a Docker image, execute the following commands after adding the relevant files to the ingest folders:
 ```bash
 docker build . -t emission-api